seodn/webcontent/smooth-auto-panel-paint/car-cut-and-polish.md

 ### Aftercare Guide
 ## Simple Tips to Protect Your Brilliant Shine
+Proper aftercare helps preserve your vehicle's gloss, paint protection, and polished appearance.
+Following these simple maintenance practices can help keep your paintwork looking cleaner and shinier for longer.
 *   **Never Use Automated Brushes:** Automated car washes will immediately reintroduce swirl marks into your fresh paint.
 *   **Gentle Hand Washing:** Always wash your car using a two-bucket method, a soft microfibre mitt, and dedicated car wash shampoo.
 *   **Top Up the Protection:** Apply a spray wax or quick detailer after washing to maintain the slick feel and UV protection.